-As you can see above, you have the option to edit the core of the case: the subject and description as well as the contact and case details.
+You have the option to edit the subject and description as well as the contact and case details.

 Note: Generally speaking, unless there's been an error or the contact needs to change, it's a good idea to leave the case and contact details alone to ensure you have an accurate record of how the case began.

 There are a few things different from when you first created the case.
 Let's take a look at those now.